ao-apps/ao-net-types/README.md

 These value types are a common representation of networking configuration shared between various components.
 They have minimal dependencies and may be useful for projects needing to go beyond the stock `java.net.*` classes.

 ## Evaluated Alternatives
 Admittedly, several features of this API are redundant with the [standard Java API](https://docs.oracle.com/javase/6/docs/api/java/net/package-summary.html).
 This API has a long history and, as the Java platform matures, is increasingly redundant.
-When they are sufficient for your needs, please prefer the [standard Java API](https://docs.oracle.com/javase/6/docs/api/java/net/package-summary.html).
+When it is sufficient for your needs, please prefer the [standard Java API](https://docs.oracle.com/javase/6/docs/api/java/net/package-summary.html).

 ## Project Links
 * [Project Home](https://aoindustries.com/ao-net-types/)